 A cycle-rickshaw is a pedal cycle with two rear wheels, supporting a bench seat for passengers.
-Most have a canopy that can be raised in wet weather or lowered to provide extra space for luggage.
+Most have a canopy that can be raised in wet weather or blazing sunshine but lowered to provide extra space for luggage.

-Fares must be agreed upon in advance – speak to locals to get an idea of what is a fair price for the distance you intend to travel.
+Fares must be agreed in advance – speak to locals to get an idea of a fair price for the distance you intend to travel.

 Kolkata is the last bastion of the hand-pulled rickshaw, known as the tana rickshaw.
 This is a hand-cart on two wheels pulled directly by the rickshaw-wallah.

-Most towns have taxis, and these are usually metered, however, getting drivers to use the meter can be a hassle.
+Most towns have taxis, and these are usually metered; however, getting drivers to use the meter can be a hassle.
 To avoid fare-setting shenanigans, use prepaid taxis where possible.
-Apps such as Uber and Ola, or radio cabs, are the most efficient option in larger cities.
+Apps such as Uber and Ola, or radio cabs, are sometimes a more efficient option in larger cities.

 Major Indian airports and train stations have prepaid-taxi and radio-cab booths.
-Here, you can book a taxi, even long distance, for a fixed price (which will include baggage) and thus avoid commission scams.
-Hold onto your receipt until you reach your destination, as proof of payment.
+Here you can book a taxi, even long distance, for a fixed price (which will include baggage) and thus avoid commission scams.
+Hold onto your receipt until you're sure you've reached your destination, then give it to your driver.
+The driver won't get paid without it.

-Radio cabs cost marginally more than prepaid taxis, but are air-conditioned and manned by the company's chauffeurs.
-Cabs have electronic, receipt-generating fare meters and are fitted with GPS units, so the company can monitor the vehicle's movement around town.
-These minimise chances of errant driving or unreasonable demands for extra cash by the driver afterward.
+Radio cabs cost marginally more than prepaid taxis but are air-conditioned and staffed by the company's chauffeurs.
+Cabs have electronic, receipt-generating fare meters and are fitted with GPS units, so the company can monitor the vehicle's movements around town.
+This minimises the chances of errant driving or unreasonable demands for extra cash by the driver afterwards.

-Smaller airports and stations may have prepaid autorickshaw booths instead.
+Smaller airports and stations may have prepaid-autorickshaw booths instead of or as well as prepaid-taxi booths.

 In some towns, tongas (horse-drawn two-wheelers) and victorias (horse-drawn carriages) still operate.
-Kolkata has a tram network, and Mumbai, Delhi, Kolkata and Chennai, among other centres, have suburban trains that leave from ordinary train stations.
+Kolkata has a tram network, and Mumbai, Delhi, Kolkata and Chennai, among other centres, have suburban trains.

 In mountain areas shared jeeps supplement the bus services, charging similar fixed fares.